andela-tolotin/temper-onboarding/readme.md

 ![Alt text](https://github.com/andela-tolotin/temper-onboarding/blob/master/public/screenshots/OnBoarding%20Retention%20Chart.png?raw=true "OnBoarding Retention Chart")

 ### Running the Tests
 - Testing the Vue Component.
-The chart rendering uses the Vue component and the test was carried out with Laravel Dusk Run `php artisan dusk`.
+The chart rendering uses the Vue component and the test was carried out using Laravel Dusk.
+- Run `php artisan dusk`.
 If the chromedriver failed to start follow https://medium.com/@olotintemitope/eating-end-to-end-testing-in-laravel-like-noodles-5848a3cf941c to learn how to configure it properly

 - For the unit test Run `vendor/bin/phpunit`